AugustusKaufmann/Multiplication-Shooter/README.md

 # Multiplication Shooter!

-Multiplication Shooter! is a Unity project designed to help students at Ave Afiadenyegba DA Basic School in Ghana practice multiplication through an engaging shooting game.
+Multiplication Shooter! is a Unity project designed to help students at Ave Afiadenyigba D/A Basic School in Ghana practice multiplication through an engaging shooting game.
 The game includes various interactive elements such as lasers, enemies, and questions that test the player's multiplication skills in a timed setting.

 ## Project Structure